UCL/MPHY0026/doc/tracking/introduction.rst

 * **Fiber-optic ultrasound**: Used in ultrasound interventions for research mainly.
 A fiber-optic ultrasound receiver communicates with a external ultrasound probe and allows to localise needles during ultrasound interventions (e.g., .

+* **Accelerometers and gyroscopes**: Measure acceleration and angular velocity to determine the position.
+Is the same system used in mobile phones.
+Ultrasound probes from Clarius employ this system to reconstruct 2D ultrasound planes to 3D models.